 - At US$1 per load (to wash and dry) the guest laundry facilities at Hostal Amador Familiar were the cheapest we’ve seen so far.

-- It’s in a quite neighborhood from which you can still easily access Casco Viejo, the Amador Causeway, downtown Panama City and other areas.
+- It’s in a quiet neighborhood from which you can still easily access Casco Viejo, the Amador Causeway, downtown Panama City, and other areas.

 - It’s cheap by Panamanian standards with dorm beds from US$15 per night and private rooms with a fan for US$30 for two people.
 Rooms with A/C are just US$5 more and worth it.
 Panama gets very, very hot.

 If you have a bit more in your travel budget and want to hang out with the cool kids, the Casco Viejo neighborhood is bursting with amazing boutique hotels (one starts at US$97) and even a few innovative hostals.